feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 THHK pupils being sent to the University of Overseas Chinese, or Kay Lam Hak Tong, in Nanking for further

-study.38 This took place before 1908, the year in which the |
+study.38 This took place before 1908, the year in which the I

 Dutch government began to pay serious attention to Chinese education.
 Therefore, the Chinese could hardly be blamed if they looked to the Chinese government for assistance.